Linked Objects

 roleMembershipRef

-So the link between two objects (A → B) is in one of 4 states:
+So the link between two objects (A → B) can be in one of the following states:

 Prescribed Actual Description